LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/initialization_1.rst.txt

 object.
 Their goals will be called in order at loading time.

-Categories and protocols cannot contain initialization directives as the initialization goals would lack a complete execution context which is only available for objects.
+Categories and protocols cannot contain initialization directives as the initialization goals would lack a complete execution context that is only available for objects.

 Although technically a global ``initialization/1`` directive in a source